 I had children young so am now blessed with two talented and funny young men who are living their own lives.
 I wasn't a perfect parent - is there such a thing?
 In fact I'm sure I made some monumental mistakes.
 I think they love me and forgive me though.

 I've worked in loads of different jobs... mostly in the public sector - police service, schools, the NHS.
 I've also done odd jobs including barmaid, potwasher, proofreader and icecream-seller in the theatre.
 Yes, with one of those enormous usherette trays around my neck!
 I've been a trainer, designed offices, organised systems and dealt with 999 emergencies.
 I was very good at all the of the things I fell into but I didn't really have a 'proper' career till I went to university and trained as a midwife in my thirties.

-I also know that that journey, and how we feel about ourselves as mothers, is heavily influenced by our childhood experiences.
+I also know that that journey, and how we feel about ourselves as mothers or parents, is heavily influenced by our childhood experiences.
 Many of us have experienced life events such as bereavement, divorce or loss of other kinds.
 I believe we are, all of us, doing the very best we can with what we know and what we've got.
 I also believe we learn and grow and then we strive to do better.

 I've journeyed through dark times of depression and spent a long time learning to let go of unhelpful thoughts and behaviours so I can live a life that's more joyful, less grey.
 Nowadays I can honestly say I feel blessed every day - l still have challenges to face but I feel optimistic and life is much more fun.

 My vision is of a world that's kinder, more tolerant and where everyone is valued for the uniqueness they bring.

 A world where relationships are respectful, supportive and nurturing - not just our personal relationships but also those we have with the businesses that serve us, our employers and our public services.